The following article was published on the November 2002 issue of Air Forces Monthly.

-The intercepting Squadrons that in those years presided over national air space were mainly two: the 12th of Gioia del Colle and the 10th Group of Grazzanise.
-Equipped with an average of 12 aircraft, both could count on the contribution of the alarm cells developed by the aircraft provided from the squadrons of the North, based at Sigonella and Trapani Birgi (that will in the years to come first host the NODA, Nucleo Operativo Difesa Aerea (Air Defence Operative Group), followed by the redeveloped 37th Stormo).
+The fighter squadrons that in those years provided QRA (Quick Reaction Alert) in southern Italy were mainly two: the 12° Gruppo (Squadron) at Gioia del Colle Air Base and the 10° Gruppo at Grazzanise.
+Equipped with an average of 12 aircraft, both could count on the contribution of the alarm cells provided by the squadrons of the North that regularly deployed to Sigonella and Trapani Birgi [the latter would then host the NODA, Nucleo Operativo Difesa Aerea (Air Defence Operative Group), followed by the 37th Stormo].

-Air Forces Monthly had the opportunity to speak to Col. Agrusti who in 1987, as second lieutenant, achieved the 12th Gruppo of the 36 Stormo, so as to live a unique experience with the F-104 and be employed in several real interceptions in a first line department of the A.M.
-(Aeronautica Militare), in full alert because of the “Libyan issue” (few months had passed since the launch of the Scud missiles towards Lampedusa).
+Air Forces Monthly had the opportunity to speak to Col. Agrusti who in 1987, as second lieutenant, was assigned to the 12th Gruppo of the 36 Stormo.
+As a pilot at Gioia del Colle Agrusti had the chance to live a unique experience with the F-104 and be employed in several real interceptions.

-• Update on the meteorological conditions of the alternate fields.
+- Update on the weather conditions at the alternate airfields.

-The sound of the siren was the last action of a series of controls by the NADGE1 (Nato Air Defence Ground Environment) system on every track observed by our Area Defence radars based in Otranto, Jacotenente, Licola, Capo Frasca, Crotone, Mezzogregorio, and Marsala.
-The III ROC (Regional Operation Centre) of Martina Franca, which was directly dependant on the 5th ATAF, had the SOC (Sector Operation Centre) in its internal structure, that could command the local CRC to an emergency take off of the aircraft.
+The sound of the siren was the last action of a series of controls by the NADGE (NATO Air Defensee Ground Environment) system on every track observed by our Area Defence radars based in Otranto, Jacotenente, Licola, Capo Frasca, Crotone, Mezzogregorio, and Marsala.
+The III ROC (Regional Operation Centre) of Martina Franca, which was directly dependant from the 5th ATAF, had the SOC (Sector Operation Centre) in its internal structure, that could command the local CRC to an alert take off of the QRA fighters.
 The CRC directly communicated with COC of the base that initiated Scramble procedures calling pilots on the alert shift.

-“At the sound of the siren, everything must follow a routine in which nothing is left to chance, otherwise, being able to take off in the “five minutes” is truly an impossible mission.
-I have seen training pilots take off after ten minutes because one of the routine steps was missed during the enthusiasm of the Scramble!
-There are various trains of thought by pilots as to methods to be used to respect take off times: while many slept completely clothed, personally, I had my uniform laid at the bottom of the bed so that I could put it on under my bed spread at the sound of the siren.
+“At the sound of the siren, everything must follow a routine in which nothing is left to chance, otherwise, being able to take off within the “five minutes” is truly an impossible mission.
+I have seen training pilots take off after ten minutes because one of the routine steps was missed!
+There are various methods to that can be used to respect take off times: while many pilot slept completely clothed, personally, I had my uniform laid at the bottom of the bed so that I could put it on at the sound of the siren.
 Pivoting my rear end, I would put on by boots which were positioned at the right angle of my bed and I would run off, grabbing, only in winter, my coat which was left on the coat rack”.

 After leaving the alert building, the pilots would run towards the aircraft shelters.
 Usually, the F-104s were in the shelters next to the Gruppo, so they rarely had to use a van, and the closest fighter between the two would give the right of way to the leader.